Roseola is an infection characterized by a sudden onset of high fever followed by a rash. The infection usually ends on its own without complications.

 - Begins suddenly and is not associated with other symptoms

-- Lasts 3 days, sometimes a day or two longer
+- Lasts 3 days, sometimes 1-2 days longer

 - Convulsions may occur in association with high fever in up to 5% to 10% of children